akinade/third-party-move-and-improve/Lab300/LabGuide300.md

 Port: Use port 3306 since this is a MySQL database Database Name: oscommerce.
 This is the database name we used in Step 2 Username & Password: Use the credentials that you used in Step 2 Agent Group: In the Oracle Integration Cloud instance, there will be an Agent Group preconfigured for you.
 Select that one.
+If there is no agent, follow the steps from this [link](https://docs.oracle.com/en/cloud/paas/integration-cloud/integrations-user/agent-download-and-installation.html#GUID-72491B67-7445-4B52-94FA-CEC8488E0F4A) to install a new agent.

 ![](./images/5.png "")